pheebcodes/personal-site/content/blog/posts/2024-08-29-xoxofest-and-a-reintroduction.md

-paper prescriptions for controlled medications so i, adhd girlie, had to keep up with _paper prescriptions???_ what a joke. anyways i'm tired as hell because i've been sleeping like shit for 4 years without it), i updated my website and swapped the first and second paragraphs of my intro. what was "i'm a software engineer and _for fun_ i make games and _play around with_ hobby electronics" is now "i'm a game designer and electronics maker, and as a day job, i'm a software engineer." these aren't my hobbies; they're my art.
+paper prescriptions for controlled medications so i, adhd girlie, had to keep up with _paper prescriptions???_ what a joke. anyways i'm tired as hell because i've been sleeping like shit for 4 years without it), i updated my website and swapped the first and second paragraphs of my home page. what was "i'm a software engineer and _for fun_ i make games and _play around with_ hobby electronics" is now "i'm a game designer and electronics maker, and as a day job, i'm a software engineer." these aren't my hobbies; they're my art.

-i also deleted a boring-ass blog post about some typescript bullshit that i slogged through writing a few months ago but wrote nonetheless because i needed to get _some_ creative energy out and i felt obligated to make it about my day job because \~productivity\~... whatever. i'm gonna start sharing some hobby electronics projects i've built over the last few years, starting with a simple post about a (potentially over-engineered) light that i built for my wife for her yarn cabinet that _automatically turns on when she opens the door_. very
+i also deleted a boring-ass blog post about some typescript bullshit that i slogged through writing a few months ago but wrote nonetheless because i needed to get _some_ creative energy out and i felt obligated to make it about my day job because \~productivity\~... whatever. i'm gonna start sharing some electronics projects i've built over the last few years, starting with a simple post about a (potentially over-engineered) light that i built for my wife for her yarn cabinet that _automatically turns on when she opens the door_. very